Science Demonstration of the Enzyme Bromelain

 Denaturing an Enzyme

 Deactivating an enzyme by changing its shape is called denaturation.
-The effect can be achieved several ways, including:

 Article Summary: Have you even tried to make Jell-O with fresh pineapple in it?
 If so, you've been disappointed.
-Here's why, with a classroom demonstration for teaching about enzymes.
+Here's why, with a simple classroom demonstration for teaching about enzymes.

 Science Demonstration of the Enzyme Bromelain